-- 8. Extension of Residency due to Leave Time: - In general, extended absences from the training program will require extension of the training program subject to the program requirements in each department and specialty board requirements.
-Residents are entitled to timely notification from the program regarding the effect that time away from the training program will have on meeting training requirements necessary for program completion, graduation and board eligibility. - 9.
+- 8. Extension of Residency due to Leave Time: - a.
+In general, extended absences from the training program will require extension of the training program subject to the program requirements in each department and specialty board requirements.
+Residents are entitled to timely notification from the program regarding the effect that time away from the training program will have on meeting training requirements necessary for program completion, graduation and board eligibility. - b.
+If a resident's training program must be extended due to time away or leave, the resident will be paid and have benefits coverage for the program extension. - c.
+Resident pay during leave time away from the training program will follow policies established by GME and CAMC Human Resources. - d.
+The maximum program extension for a pharmacy resident is 90 days. - 9.
 Family Medical Leave